Nirespire/pi-metrics/README.md

 ### Grafana Setup

+Grafana might need permission to write to the mounted directory for it's data.
+Run `sudo chown -R 472:472 /tmp/grafana/` where `/tmp/grafana` is the default directory where data is stored on the host machine.

 Once the container processes have started, you can access the Grafana dashboard at http://localhost:3000 .

 Default Grafana credentials are `admin/admin`.